spsforks/ziglang-zig-wiki/Contributing.md

 The relevant tests for this feature are:

- * `test/run_translated_c.zig` - each test case is C code with a `main` function.
+ * `test/cases/run_translated_c/` - each file in this directory is C code with a `main` function.
    The C code is translated into Zig code, compiled, and run, and tests that the expected output is the same, and that the program exits cleanly.
 This kind of test coverage is preferred, when possible, because it makes sure that the resulting Zig code is actually viable.
+Note that all functions in this file will be run individually, and the test harness expects a return value of 0 for the test to pass.

  * `test/stage1/behavior/translate_c_macros.zig` - each test case consists of a Zig test which checks that the relevant macros in `test/stage1/behavior/translate_c_macros.h`. have the correct values.
 Macros have to be tested separately since they are expanded by Clang in `run_translated_c` tests.

- * `test/translate_c.zig` - each test case is C code, with a list of expected strings which must be found in the resulting Zig code.
+ * `test/cases/translate_c/` - this directory each test case is C code, with a list of expected strings which must be found in the resulting Zig code.
 This kind of test is more precise in what it measures, but does not provide test coverage of whether the resulting Zig code is valid.

+Legacy translate-c tests:

+ * `test/run_translated_c.zig` - this file contains tests that accomplish the same goal as the tests in `test/cases/run_translated_c/`, but they use the old test harness.
+Please do NOT add new cases to this file.

+ * `test/translate_c.zig` - this file contains tests that accomplish the same goal as the tests in `test/cases/translate_c/`, but they use the old test harness.
+Please do NOT add new cases to this file.

 This feature is self-hosted, even though Zig is not fully self-hosted yet.
 In the Zig source repo, we maintain a C API on top of Clang's C++ API: